Key Stage 3 subjects

 Curriculum intent: what is Greenford High School aiming to achieve through its R.E. curriculum?

-The R.E. department seeks to bring to life some of the most exciting examples of human belief and culture, alive in the world today.
+The R.E.department seeks to bring to life some of the most exciting examples of human belief and culture, alive in the world today.
 At Key Stage 3 our students investigate themes of faith, philosophy, ethics and belief, challenging their ability to think and analyse some of the biggest questions that face humanity.
-The R.E. department aims to give students a greater sense of place and identity in an ever-changing world.
-Themes of tolerance and understanding will be regularly drawn upon in an effort to ensure students leave the department as well rounded and culturally aware individuals.
+The R.E.department aims to give students a greater sense of place and identity in an ever-changing world.
+Themes of tolerance and understanding will be regularly drawn upon in an effort to ensure students leave the subject area as well rounded and culturally aware individuals.

-During Year 7 and 8, students will spend the first half of the school year focusing on RE topics and the second half on Character and Careers topics.
+In Year 7 students spend the first term focusing on the Character and Careers programme of study and then the remaining terms studying RE topics.
+In Year 8, students spend the Autumn term and Spring term learning RE, and the final term on Character and Careers topics.
 We believe this split helps us to develop students socially, morally, spiritually, and culturally as well as help to support work being done pastorally in the school to develop the Greenford High School character strengths in our students.

 Character and Careers: Organisation